 Yes, you read that right, I pulled out a bayonet.
 It was a World War II vintage American bayonet in a metal scabbard.
 I used it now and again to open up freight for inspection.
 It wasn’t there for self-defense.
 I had a pistol-grip shot gun in the bottom drawer of my file cabinet for that.

 “And what you did was,” I said, skinning the knife out of its sheath, “wham!
 Cut my whole finger off!”
 The instant I brandished the blade, I jumped outside of myself.
 I was looking down at us from the side of my desk.
 Fred was on my left looking a little pale.
 I was on my right looking a bit flushed.
 The bayonet trembled between us in the force of my grasp.
-“You just pulled a knife on your best client,” I heard myself say.
+“You just pulled a knife on your best client,” I said to the me behind the desk.
 It was too late to take a breath and count to ten.
 I had to play the scene through.

 Fred was in front of me once again.
 I slapped the knife back into the scabbard and threw it into the drawer.
 Secretly, I was glad that I hadn’t decided to go with the gut-shot analogy.
 It wouldn’t do to pull a 12 gauge on a customer, even for an illustration.
 I’m happy to report that despite my antics, Fred heard me out.
 We continued to work together for years after.
 But that was the last time I waved a bayonet at a customer.